davide97l/ecommerce_price_scraper/README.md

 python main.py --platforms jd taobao tmall
 ```

+## Challenges and Solutions

+During the development of this project, I faced several technical obstacles, and here's how I addressed them:

+- **Platform Authentication:** Most platforms require user authentication for product scraping.
+To tackle this, the program is designed to authenticate only once during the first execution, after which the session cookies are saved and reused for subsequent sessions.

+- **Bot Detection:** E-commerce platforms employ various measures to identify and block bots.
+To overcome this, the program incorporates several methods to simulate human-like behavior:
+    - **Randomized Requests:** The program generates random user-agents and introduces random intervals between each request to avoid pattern detection.
+    - **Captcha Alert:** The program alerts the user when a captcha appears, allowing for manual resolution.
+    - **Stealth Scraping:** Used stealth scraping libraries such as [playwright-stealth](https://pypi.org/project/playwright-stealth/) to further enhance the human-like browsing behavior.
+    - **Rotating proxy IP:** TODO.

+These strategies help ensure successful and uninterrupted scraping of product data from e-commerce websites.

 ## Support this project

 If you found this project interesting please support me by giving it a ⭐, I would really appreciate it 😀